Police: NYC cathedral suspect had booked a flight to Italy

 Officers found his vehicle and determined it was not out of gas, Miller said.

-He had been arrested Monday at the Cathedral Basilica of the Sacred Heart in Newark, New Jersey, after he refused to leave at closing time, Miller said.

-Maria Margiotta, a spokeswoman for the Archdiocese of Newark, declined to comment on the specifics of Monday's arrest, citing the ongoing police investigation.
-Our "security is vigilant and ensures a safe environment for all those who visit," she said.

-Porter reported from Hasbrouck Heights, New Jersey.
-Associated Press researcher Rhonda Shafner and writers Deepti Hajela and Michael R. Sisak contributed to this report.
+David Porter reported from Hasbrouck Heights, New Jersey.
+Associated Press researcher Rhonda Shafner and writer Deepti Hajela contributed to this report.